From the Program Director

 Associate Program Director: Beth Kurt, MD

-Program Administrator: Roxanne Hull
+Program Coordinator: Roxanne Hull

 Thank you for your interest in the pediatric hematology oncology (PHO) fellowship training program at Spectrum Health Helen DeVos Children’s Hospital (HDVCH) in collaboration with Michigan State University.

 Overview: Our program works to train PHO physician scientists through an integrated curriculum of excellence in medical care and exceptional research opportunities.
 Since the beginning of our fellowship program in 2007, our graduates have been successful in achieving board certification and job placement.
 We have risen to a US News and World Report ranking of 36th among PHO programs in the country.
 HDVCH also is proud to have an active pediatric palliative care fellowship directed by Dr. Bradd Hemker and we work closely with this program to provide our fellows with experience in this area as well.

 Research: Due to our close collaboration with the neighboring Van Andel Research Institute, Neuroblastoma and Medulloblastoma Translational Research Consortium (NMTRC) research scientists, and Michigan State University College of Human Medicine, we offer opportunities in cancer biology, molecular biology, and translational cancer research.
 Clinical research opportunities are also available as a sponsoring institution for the Children’s Oncology Group and NMTRC, and local clinical research efforts.